dwarvesf/playground/01_literature/local-first-software.md

 Generally, local-first is enabled by two core concepts:

 - **CRDTs (Conflict-free Replicated Data Types)**: These data structures allow multiple users to edit documents simultaneously, merging changes without conflicts.
-You can read more about CRDTs here: [[Introduction to CRDT]].
+You can read more about CRDTs here: [Introduction to CRDT](engineering/Backend/Introduction%20to%20CRDT.md).
 - **Data Synchronization**: Changes made offline are synced with other devices and the cloud when a connection is available.

 In most cases, end-to-end encryption is required to ensure data security during synchronization.